vectordotdev/vector/website/docs/setup/deployment/roles/agent.md

 ### Collecting Data

-#### In a platform context
+#### In a container context

-If you're deploying Vector in a [platform context][docs.platforms], such as [Docker][docs.platforms.docker], then data collection is handled for you as part of installation, please proceed to the next section.
+If you're deploying Vector in a [container context][docs.containers], such as [Docker][docs.containers.docker], then data collection is handled for you as part of installation, please proceed to the next section.

-#### Not in a platform context
+#### Not in a container context

-If you are not deploying Vector in a platform context, then data collection must be achieved through more generic means, such as [journald][urls.journald], a [file][docs.sources.file], or [stdin][docs.sources.stdin].
+If you are not deploying Vector in a container context, then data collection must be achieved through more generic means, such as [journald][urls.journald], a [file][docs.sources.file], or [stdin][docs.sources.stdin].
 The method you use depends on your setup.
 In general, we recommend avoiding stdin unless reducing